viylouu/hostsjo/README.md

 to build:
 LINUX: `odin build ./src/ -out:build/[projectname]`
 WINDOWS: `odin build ./src/ -out:build/[projectname].exe`
-you can replacce src with example if you want to run the example
+you can replacce src with an example directory if you want to run the example